Vice President for Communication

 Prior to her appointment at AU, Dr. Flannery built a nationally recognized higher education marketing and communications program at the University of Maryland as assistant vice president.
 She led the team that created the Fear the Turtle campaign, which successfully elevated the profile of the university internationally, enhanced perceptions of quality, and improved the engagement of students, alumni, donors, and partners.
 She also held positions in admissions and student affairs at Maryland and was affiliate assistant professor in the College of Education.

 With expertise in marketing, branding, marketing research, and assessment, Dr. Flannery serves in leadership roles in related international professional associations.
-For the Council for the Advancement and Support of Education (CASE), she serves as a member of the Communications Commission and as a faculty leader for the Institute for Senior Communications and Marketing Professionals; previously, she was chair of the CASE Institute for Integrated Marketing and Branding.
-She is also a planning committee member and incoming chair of the American Marketing Association's Symposium for the Marketing of Higher Education, an advisor to the American Council on Education Marketing Task Force, and a frequent speaker and consultant for higher education organizations.
+For the Council for the Advancement and Support of Education (CASE), she serves as a member of the Board of Trustees and chairs the Communications Commission; previously, she was chair of the CASE Institute for Senior Communications and Marketing Professionals and chair of the Institute for Integrated Marketing and Branding.
+She also served as chair of the American Marketing Association's Symposium for the Marketing of Higher Education, an advisor to the American Council on Education Marketing Task Force, and a frequent speaker and consultant for higher education organizations.

 Dr. Flannery holds a bachelor's degree in English and a master's degree and Ph.D. in College Student Personnel Administration, all from the University of Maryland.